-MOUNTAIN LAKES DRINKING WATER TESTED IN 2021 Chemical MCL MCLG Result Meets Standard?
-Most Recent Test Typical Source of Contaminant Arsenic (ppb) 10 0 2 Yes 2016 Leaching from Natural Deposits Nitrate (ppm as Nitrogen) 10 10 0.1 Yes 2021 Fertilizers, septic tanks Sodium (ppm) n/a n/a 23 n/a 2019 Leaching from Natural Deposits

-ND = Not Detected; ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal
+MOUNTAIN LAKES DRINKING WATER TESTED IN 2022 Chemical MCL MCLG Result Meets Standard?
+Most Recent Test Typical Source of Contaminant Arsenic (ppb) 10 0 1 - 2 Yes 2016 - 2018 Leaching from Natural Deposits Nitrate (ppm as Nitrogen) 10 10 ND - 4.1 Yes 2018 - 2022 Fertilizers, septic tanks Sodium (ppm) n/a n/a 13 - 23 n/a 2018 - 2019 Leaching from Natural Deposits ND = Not Detected; ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCL G) = federal MCL Goal

-BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM

-Bacteria Type Treatment Technique Number of Positives Meets Standard?
-Typical Source Of Contaminant Total Coliform Bacteria More than one positive sample in a month requires assessment and corrective action 0 Yes Coliform bacteria are naturally present in the environment.
-Number of Meets MCL Positives Standard?
-Typical Source Of Contaminant
+BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM Bacteria Type Treatment Technique Number of Positives Meets Standard?
+Typical Source Of Contaminant Total Coliform Bacteria More than one positive sample in a month requires assessment and corrective action 1 Yes Coliform bacteria are naturally present in the environment.
+MCL Number of Positives Meets Standard?
+Typical Source Of Contaminant E. coli Positive in a total coliform or E. coli repeat sample or total coliform repeat positive following E. coli routine positive 0 Yes E. coli is a specific species of coliform bacteria found in the intestines of warm-blooded animals and humans.

 Under the Revised Total Coliform Rule (2016), total coliform occurrence will continue to be investigated as a treatment technique, although it is no longer associated with an MCL.
 A treatment technique is a required process to reduce the level of a contaminant in drinking water.
 Emphasis is now placed on the MCL for E. coli because it is a reliable indicator of fecal contamination.
 One monthly sample is collected in the distribution system and analyzed for total coliform and E. coli.
+In one sample in the Mountain Lake system, one sample was positive for Total Coliform bacteria.
+Three additional samples were collected and they were all negative for Total Coliform and E.Coli.

-LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS

-Metal Action Level MCLG 90th Percentile Meets Standard?
+LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS Metal Action Level MCLG 90th Percentile Meets Standard?
 Typical Source Of Contaminant Copper (ppm) 1.3 1.3 0.02 Yes Corrosion of Household Plumbing Lead (ppb) 15 0 0.2 Yes Corrosion of Household Plumbing